-When you enrol in a course, re-enrol or change your enrolment, you will receive an invoice with the amount you are required to pay.
-It is a good idea to understand what fees are involved, and to ensure that your enrolment, fee and personal details are correct.
+When you enrol in a course, re-enrol or change your enrolment, an invoice is generated with the amount you are required to pay.
+It is important for you to understand what fees are involved, and to ensure that your enrolment, fee and personal details are correct.

 On this page

 Calculating your fees

 The fees you pay as a Vocational Education/TAFE student depend on a number of factors, including: